Yashchannawar/food-delivery-website/README.md

 # Run the server on :
  http://localhost:5173

-# Used Following libraries they are websitento directly import on our Project to better way run :-
+# Used Following libraries they are website to directly import on our Project to better way run :-

 # Tailwind CSS Website -:
 https://tailwindcss.com/